Kitchens Bathrooms Bedrooms Devon Conrwall Somerset Devon Kitchens Devon Bathrooms

 01626 821971

-Caravan Storage Tips, from Devon Caravan and Boat storage specialists, Devon Move.
+Caravan Storage Tips From Devon Move, Caravan and Boat Storage Specialists

-So the summer touring done and its time to say goodnight to your friend for the duration.
-Storing your caravan correctly is a must especially in our harsh winter conditions, do it right and your Easter start-up will be fine, Get it wrong and you are in for a torrid start to what should be a perfect start to the years touring.
-Hopefully I can give you some hints and tips that will prevent New Year disasters.
+Storing your caravan correctly is a must especially in harsh winter conditions.
+Do it right and your Easter start-up will be fine.
+Get it wrong and you are in for a torrid start to your touring.

-1.Drainage: ALL ONBOARD PIPES AND WATER SYSTEMS SHOULD BE DRAINED COMPLTLEY OF WATER the only alternative to this rule is when your caravan dealer and/or heating appliance manufacturer advises against it.
-I have always drained and left the plugs out during winter (please remember where you stored them)
+The only alternative to this rule is when your caravan dealer and/or heating appliance manufacturer advises against it.
+We recommend always draining and leaving the plugs out during winter - but remember where you stored them!

-4.Electrics: It's of no use just disconnecting the wiring relay and letting it hang there during the winter months, you're asking for trouble.
-Simply spray the unit in a good preservative and then seal with a plastic bag by wrapping or tying the end, this should stop any rust forming and short circuits, but do give it another spray and check the contacts on a free day.
+4.Electrics: Don't just disconnect the wiring relay and let it hang there during the winter months.
+Simply spray the unit in a good preservative and then seal with a plastic bag by wrapping or tying the end.

-Winter Security: Lock the coupling head into a cover with a hitch lock if possible, if your van is not on stands for the winter consider using lock nuts on the caravan wheels.
+6. Winter Security: Lock the coupling head into a cover with a hitch lock if possible.
+If your caravan is not on stands for the winter, consider using lock nuts on the caravan wheels.
 If you can, use wheel clamps - everyone knows how well they can keep a vehicle stationary!

 Caravan Storage Devon